athas/diving-beet/README.md

 You can insert particles by left-clicking, although you can't overwrite anything that's already there.
 Right-click to delete particles.
-Use the left/right arrow keys to select the particle to insert, and the scroll wheel to control the modification radius.
+Use PageUp/PageDown to select the particle to insert, and the scroll wheel to control the modification radius.
+Zoom with plus and minus and use the arrow keys to move around.

 ## Using the GPU